BEng (Hons) Civil Engineering

 - This is a brand new programme, developed in consultation with professional institutions and the industry, to reflect the skills and competencies the sector is looking from graduates of this era

 About the course

 From the world’s tallest buildings and most spectacular bridges, to airports, highways, hospitals, rail networks and flood defences, civil engineers provide the critical infrastructure that makes our world work.
-You’ll learn to apply the principles of structural engineering, geotechnical engineering, hydraulics and hydrology, environmental engineering, materials, surveying and construction.
-You’ll also discover the latest techniques and developments, such as low- carbon materials and sustainability.
-For this degree we’ve partnered with the world-renowned BRE to give you access to specialist facilities, projects and lectures.
+You will learn to apply the principles of structural engineering, geotechnical engineering, hydraulics and hydrology, environmental engineering, materials, surveying and construction.
+You will also discover the latest techniques and developments, such as low- carbon materials and sustainability.
+For this degree we have a strategic partnership with the world-renowned BRE to give you access to specialist facilities, projects and lectures.
 To become professionally recognised as a Chartered Engineer, graduates from the programme will be required to complete approved CEng Further Learning.

 The School has a reputation for innovation in teaching and learning, where nearly all MSc modules are delivered through a combination of traditional face-to-face teaching and backup tutorial's using the University's StudyNet web based facility.
 StudyNet allows students to access electronic teaching and learning resources, and conduct electronic discussion's with staff and other students.
 A heavy emphasis is placed on theory and practice, and the School has a policy of using industrial standard software wherever possible.
 Students will also benefit from use of laboratory facilities and staff expertise at BRE (formerly Building Research Establishment).
 You will also work with other students on an industry proposed design project.

 In addition to the academic fees, students will be responsible for their costs of travel to BRE and for the costs of the residential field course at level 5.